+ Welcome!

 Twitter: @melodyyhuang

-I'm currently a Postdoctoral Fellow at Harvard, working with Kosuke Imai.
-I will be joining Yale as an Assistant Professor in Fall 2024.
+I'm currently an Assistant Professor of Political Science and Statistics & Data Science at Yale.
 My research broadly focuses on developing robust statistical methods to credibly estimate causal effects under real-world complications.

-Before this, I received my Ph.D. in Statistics at the Unversity of California, Berkeley, where I was fortunate to be advised by Erin Hartman.
+Before this, I was a Postdoctoral Fellow at Harvard, working with Kosuke Imai.
+I received my Ph.D. in Statistics at the Unversity of California, Berkeley, where I was fortunate to be advised by Erin Hartman.

 Recent News